-11.1 Where the school receives a flexible working request from more than one employee it may be unable to accommodate every request due to the impact this would have on the school.
-In these circumstances, the following groups will have priority over other employees seeking flexible working arrangements:-
+- 11.1 Where the school receives a flexible working request from more than one employee it may be unable to accommodate every request due to the impact this would have on the school.
+In these circumstances, the following groups will have priority over other employees seeking flexible working arrangements:- - An employee who has or expects to have the responsibility for the upbringing of a child (including an adopted child) who is under 17 or under 18 if the child is disabled.

-- An employee who has or expects to have the responsibility for the upbringing of a child (including an adopted child) who is under 17 or under18 if the child is disabled. - An employee who is a carer of an adult in need of care (e.g. a spouse, partner, civil partner, near relative or a person who is living at the same address as the employee). - An employee whose flexible working request is made in relation to a protected characteristic as detailed in the Equality Act 2010 and where the act of refusing the employee's request could potentially amount to direct or indirect discrimination or a failure to make a reasonable adjustment. - 11.2 For all flexible working requests by employees who do not fall into one of the priority groups as detailed in section 11.1 above, the executive headteacher is not required to make a value judgement about the most deserving request.
+- An employee who is a carer of a dependant with a long term care need as defined in the Carer's Leave Act 2023 - An employee whose flexible working request is made in relation to a protected characteristic as detailed in the Equality Act 2010 and where the act of refusing the employee's request could potentially amount to direct or indirect discrimination or a failure to make a reasonable adjustment. - 11.2 For all flexible working requests by employees who do not fall into one of the priority groups as detailed in section 11.1 above, the headteacher is not required to make a value judgement about the most deserving request.
 Requests should be considered in the order they are received and on their own particular merits taking into account the school's business and operational needs at the time the request is received. - 11.3 Employees should be aware that the fact that a colleague's similar request for flexible working has been previously granted will not have any bearing on the outcome of their own flexible working request.
-Executive headteachers should remember that the business context will have changed when considering second and subsequent requests for flexible working and that this can be taken into account when considering those requests as against the business grounds detailed in section 10.2 above. - 11.4 If the executive headteacher is not able to grant a flexible working request because a number of other employees are already working flexibly and to grant a further request would adversely impact upon the school, the executive headteacher may speak to existing employees who already work flexibly and ask if any of them would be prepared to change their working pattern to allow a new flexible working request to be accommodated. - 11.5 When dealing with multiple requests, it will be reasonable for the executive headteacher to enquire into the reasons for an employee's flexible working request if these have not been disclosed already.
-This is so the executive headteacher can assess whether an employee falls into one of the priority groups detailed above. - 11.6 Where multiple requests are received and none fall into the priority groups (or all the requests fall into the priority groups), if the executive headteacher is unable to agree to all the requests they may wish to have a discussion meeting with the employees concerned to see if there is any room for adjustment or compromise before coming to a decision.
-If this is not an option or compromise is not possible and the executive headteacher is unable to distinguish between requests, the executive headteacher may decide to randomly select which requests can be granted.
+Headteachers should remember that the business context will have changed when considering second and subsequent requests for flexible working and that this can be taken into account when considering those requests as against the business grounds detailed in section 10.2 above. - 11.4 If the headteacher is not able to grant a flexible working request because a number of other employees are already working flexibly and to grant a further request would adversely impact upon the school, the headteacher may speak to existing employees who already work flexibly and ask if any of them would be prepared to change their working pattern to allow a new flexible working request to be accommodated. - 11.5 When dealing with multiple requests, it will be reasonable for the headteacher to enquire into the reasons for an employee's flexible working request if these have not been disclosed already.
+This is so the headteacher can assess whether an employee falls into one of the priority groups detailed above. - 11.6 Where multiple requests are received and none fall into the priority groups (or all the requests fall into the priority groups), if the headteacher is unable to agree to all the requests they may wish to have a discussion meeting with the employees concerned to see if there is any room for adjustment or compromise before coming to a decision.
+If this is not an option or compromise is not possible and the headteacher is unable to distinguish between requests, the headteacher may decide to randomly select which requests can be granted.